Sustainability

 How is Oxfam tackling the issue of clothes waste?

-Our aim is always to find other ways of processing unsold clothes to enable people and protect the planet while honouring our commercial responsibility to the donors of the clothes.
+It’s an imperfect and complicated system and we are doing what we can to make improvements.
+Our aim is always to find other ways of processing unsold clothes to reduce the potential impacts on people and planet, while honouring our commercial responsibility to the donors of the clothes.

 How does Oxfam work with others to improve in the garment sector?